North Carolina vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - December 16

 North Carolina vs. Kentucky Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted on individual sportsbooks.
+Check out the odds, spread and over/under for this matchup on different sportsbooks.

 |Favorite